Omar-Obando/Youtube-Livestream-bot/README.md

 Download all files from the repository for smooth operation Open with administrator permissions
 I do not recommend using it on the PC that is streaming live

+# based and credits for: https://github.com/KevinLage/YouTube-Livestream-Botter (version in python for linux and macos)